zerotohero-dev/iowa/README.md

 (__\_|_)\"_____/   |___/    \___|(___/    \___)
 ```

-`iowa` is a library that exposes IO utility methods that return a `Prmomise` API; it is also known as “the land of corn”.
+`iowa` is a library that exposes IO utility methods that return a `Promise` API; it is also known as “the land of corn”.

 ## About This Repository